Mauer 71111 Lever Lock

 - When the bolt throw is partially rotated, levers aligned with their true gate can move more freely than levers resting on serrations.

-- This difference in movement is mechanically transmitted back through the bolt throw and lever pack.
+- This difference in movement is mechanically transmitted back through the lever pack by means of a dedicated lever wire tool.

-- The lock provides sufficient access, via the keyway and bolt throw shaft, to probe and compare lever movement individually.
+- The lock provides sufficient access, via the keyway, to probe and compare lever movement individually.

 By applying a uniform cut depth across all levers using a simulated key, incorrect levers bind consistently while correctly aligned levers reveal themselves through increased freedom of movement or a detectable drop.